-The Company's Indian subsidiaries have credit facilities with a financial institution to borrow up to an aggregate amount of \$14,000 for working capital purposes.
+The Company's Indian subsidiaries have credit facilities with a financial institution to borrow up to an aggregate amount of \$14,000 .
 The interest rate under the credit facilities is based on LIBOR plus a margin of 0.90% per annum.
-The credit facilities expire in June 2016 and may be extended with the approval of the financial institution.
-The Company guarantees the obligations under these credit facilities.
-As of February 29, 2016 and November 30, 2015, there were no outstanding borrowings under these credit facilities.
+The credit facilities can be terminated at any time by the Company's Indian subsidiaries or the financial institution.
+As of August 31, 2016, \$10,006 was outstanding under these facilities.
+As of November 30, 2015, there were no outstanding borrowings under these credit facilities.